cilliagustin/code-pool/README.md

 ### GitHub Projects

-[GitHub Projects](https://github.com/cilliagustin/codepool/projects) served as an Agile tool for this project.
+[GitHub Projects](https://github.com/cilliagustin/codepool/projects) served as a versatile Agile tool for this project, though it may not be specifically designed for this purpose.
+However, with proper tagging and project management, it was effectively utilized.
-It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

-Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-Consider adding a basic screenshot of your Projects Board.
+This platform allowed for effective planning and tracking of user stories, tasks, and project milestones through the use of a simple Kanban board, updated on a weekly basis.

 ![screenshot](documentation/gh-projects.png)